Ada-Developers-Academy/core-unit-2/intro-to-api-design/designing-responses.md

 What should the response body be?
 Eryn has at least two meaningful options:

-1. JSON that holds details about the error, and delivers the message to the client that the student isn't found
+1. JSON that holds details about the error: the student isn't found
 1. Don't send back a response body

 If Eryn pursues the first option, she might pick a dictionary whose key-value pairs describe the error: